 How to Qualify Your Small Employer Pension Plan

-In addition to your small business qualifying, you also need to meet certain criteria with your small employer pension plan.
+In addition to qualifying for your small business, you must meet certain criteria with your small employer pension plan.

 The term pension plan is more widely applied than just an old-school traditional pension plan paid into by employees.

 There are a number of options that qualify for the Form 8881 tax credit.
 Some of the plans: